schirkan/ai-demo/docs/1_design/PROMPT.md

-# Feature Planning
+# Feature Design

 ## Context

-A feature has been moved into the planning stage and the idea file has been referenced using `@filename.md` in this chat.
+A feature has been moved into the design / definition stage and the idea file has been referenced using `@filename.md` in this chat.

 ## Instructions